slmichetti/reference/git/git_cheat_sheet.md

     * -w ignores whitespace changes
     * -p SHA(first7) - Use the SHA of a commit as the final argument of all these commands to start at that commit git log

-*git show - shows only one commit
+* git show - shows only one commit:
     * --stat
     * -p or --patch
     * -w
 * git status
 * git add - command is used to move files from the Working Directory to the Staging Index.
 * got add . - will add all files in the current directory